6uhrmittag/PersonalKnowledgeBase/docs/tools/gaming_modding.md

 # gaming - modding

 Notes on how to mod games.
-Mostly Unity games and specific games.
+Mostly Unity games.

 ## asset extraction (Unity games)